kuzzleio/kuzzle/doc/2/api/controllers/bulk/m-write/index.md

 ## Response

-Returns an object containing 2 arrays: `hits` and `errors`
+Returns an object containing 2 arrays: `successes` and `errors`

-Each created or replaced document is an object of the `hits` array with the following properties:
+Each created or replaced document is an object of the `successes` array with the following properties:

 - `_id`: document unique identifier
 - `_source`: document content